rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-probability-law-of-big-numbers-2.md

 The average of the large number should close to the true mean of the group.

+## Wisdom of the crowds

+in his book wisdom of the crowds, james high ligh four conditions that could generate wisdom of the crowds.

+___
 Examples:

 The whole term life insurance industry is based on law of large number, so the larger the subscriber to a policy, the mean life expectacy of the subscripber will be approaching to the group mean, and better the predictability.